ray-project/ray/doc/source/placement-group.rst

     .. group-tab:: Java

-      Not implemented for Java APIs yet.
+      It's not implemented for Java APIs yet.

 Note that you can anytime remove the placement group to clean up resources.